d15rup7or/Labs/Brainpan/README.md

 As you can see above, the pattern inside the EIP is **35724134**

-After having the pattern located inside the instruction pointer (EIP), let's determine the offset (known as the exact location of the address) and make it point to our malicious shellcode.
+After having the pattern located inside the instruction pointer (EIP), let's determine the offset (known as the exact location of the address) and make it point to our malicious shellcode, which we will craft later on.

 `ruby pattern_offset.rb -q 35724134`